Skip to Main Content

 Dr. Paul Elliott Headshot

 The History Suite is embarking on a new series called “People and Places,” exploring peoples of the world and their history.
-This episode's guest is Rev. Dr. Paul Elliott, Associate Professor of Theology at CUI, author of a book on Ambrose of Milan and currently writing a commentary on the book of Habbakuk.
+This episode's guest is Rev. Dr. Paul Elliott, Associate Professor of Theology at Concordia University Irvine, author of a book on Ambrose of Milan and currently writing a commentary on the book of Habbakuk.
 With Rev. Dr. Elliott as our tour-guide, he takes us to the streets of ancient Babylon and points out the sights and sounds of the Neo-Babylonian Empire, including the Hanging Gardens, Ziggurats, beer, religion, money, and politics.

 Dr. Elliott received his Ph.D. and M. Phil. from Hebrew Union College-Jewish Institute of Religion and is the lead professor of Hebrew for Concordia University Irvine's Christ College.
 Dr. Elliott published “The Israel of God in the Sermon: Connecting Old Testament Texts to New Testament People” in Feasting in a Famine of the Word in 2016 and is preparing a commentary on the prophet Habakkuk.